WalletScrutiny/WalletScrutinyCom/_android/io.emcd.emcd_flutter.prod.md

 - We signed up using our email address.
 A verification mail was sent to us with a link to click.
 - We clicked on the link, but received an error:
   > Authorization required

-- We tried again, and was successful.
+- We tried again, and were successful.
 It opens up with a "Current hashrate" indicator, plus the blockchain network the app purports to mine in.
 Network options include: BTC, BCH, DASH, DOGE, ETC, ETH, and LTC.
 - Clicking on "Connect", opens another page with the following options:
   - Coin:
   - Region: